 2. Get your financing before bidding

 If you need financing, it is important to get it before you submit your bid.
-Getting funding can take anywhere from a few weeks to a few months.
+Getting government contractor financing can take anywhere from a few weeks to a few months.
 Having this resource in place before submitting the bid helps you avoid potential delivery problems later on.
 Basically, you want to avoid a situation where you have won a bid but do not have the funding to execute it.

 One logistical advantage of getting funding before bidding is that it makes financing the project easier.
 Most government contract finance solutions rely on the assignment of claims act for payments.
 Setting the proper assignment when you first submit a bid is relatively simple.
-However, changing the proceeds assignment after a bid is submitted can be a time-consuming process that depends on a specific contracting officer.
+However, changing the proceeds assignment after a bid is submitted can be time-consuming and depends on a specific contracting officer.

-Here are five effective solutions for financing your government orders.
-These five solutions are easier to get than conventional financing and can be used by small businesses.
-Most are very flexible and are well-suited for growing government contractors.
+Here are six effective solutions for financing government orders.
+These six solutions are easier to get than conventional financing and can be used by small businesses.
+They are very flexible and are well-suited for growing government contractors.

 Option #1: The Small Business Administration